babylonhealth/ios-playbook/Cookbook/Proposals/FeatureSwitchesRedesign.md

 )
 ```

-With that we loose the ability to explisitly specify flags for A/B tests unless we separate Firebase provider into separate providers for remote configs and for A/B tests.
+With that we loose the ability to explicitly specify flags for A/B tests unless we separate Firebase provider into separate providers for remote configs and for A/B tests.